Carol Smith Adams

 Stefania is fluent in English, German, Italian, French, and Spanish.
 She graduated Magna Cum Laude with a Ph.D. in Public Policy from the Free University of Berlin, Germany and she holds a B.A. in Political Science from the University of Bologna, Italy, where she is originally from.
 Stefania currently serves as Secretary of the Blue Lapis Light Board.

-In that capacity, she has been responsible for sourcing project financing, construction oversight, and marketing and sales of the project’s 252 units to sell out.
-She is also the President and Owner of Investors Alliance, Inc., a commercial real estate firm she founded in 1996, which specializes in investment property sales and acquisitions.
+Diana G. Zuniga is an Austin based developer, investor , and real estate broker.
+She was a development partner of the Spring Condominium, a 42-story residential point tower valued at over $120,000,000 located at the west end of the CBD in Austin, Texas.
+In that capacity, she was responsible for sourcing project financing, construction oversight, and marketing and sales of the project’s 252 units to sell out.
+She is the President and Owner of Investors Alliance, Inc., a commercial real estate firm she founded in 1996, which specializes in investment property sales and acquisitions.

 Ms. Zuniga has received numerous awards recognizing her abilities.
-Most recently she was named the Top Woman in Austin Commercial Real Estate for the decade 2002-2012 by CREW Austin, the local chapter of Commercial Real Estate Women.
+Most recently, Diana was named one of the top commercial real estate practitioners in the country by the National Association of Realtors.
+She was named Top Woman in Austin Commercial Real Estate for the decade 2002-2012 by CREW Austin, the local chapter of Commercial Real Estate Women.
 Other recognitions include CoStar’s Top Ten Power Broker for 2003 through 2007, Top Ten Commercial Broker for 2004 and 2005, and Texas Monthly’s 2005 Super Agent Award.
-She was a finalist for 2004 Profiles in Power awarded by the Austin Business Journal.
+She was a finalist for 2004 and 2013 Profiles in Power awarded by the Austin Business Journal.